DirectorProduced by Ronald D. Moore, Matt Wolpert, and Ben Nedivi

 [Editor’s Note: This is a UK-import Blu-ray release that’s coded for Region B only.
 Multi-region playback capability is required to view this title in North America.]

-What if the Russians had beaten America to the Moon?
+What if the Cuban Missile Crisis had happened in the 1980s... on the Moon?

 A co-production of Sony Pictures Television and Apple TV, For All Mankind is captured digitally using Sony Venice cameras and is finished in native 4K at the 2.00:1 widescreen aspect ratio.
-It then appears on Apple TV+ in full 4K with Dolby Vision HDR and Dolby Atmos audio.
-Sadly, the series is not yet available on disc in 4K, nor can you purchase it on any disc format here in the States.
-However, the good people at Dazzler Media in the UK have licensed it for Blu-ray Disc and DVD release there, and both Season One and Season Two (review coming soon) are now available.
-These Blu-rays are definitely locked for Region B, so you’ll need a player with multi-region capability to watch them here in the States.
-But I’m pleased to tell you, the show looks fantastic.
-The season’s ten episodes are spread across four BD-50 discs, so they have plenty of room to breathe, with video data rates that average 25-35 Mbps (and brighter scenes push the upper limit of that range).
-Colors are accurate, contrast is as pleasing as it gets for this format, and image detail is crisp and clean with lovely refined texturing.
+It then appears on Apple TV+ in 4K with Dolby Vision HDR and Dolby Atmos lossless audio.
+Sadly, the series not yet available on disc in 4K.
+However, the good people at Dazzler Media in the UK have licensed the series for Blu-ray Disc and DVD, and Season One, Season Two, and Season Three are all now available there.
+(Note that Season One is also finally available on Region A Blu-ray from Sony in the States, and subsequent seasons should follow next year.)
+Note that these Season Two Blu-rays are definitely locked to Region B, so you’ll need a player with multi-region capability to watch them anywhere else.
+But I’m pleased to say, the episodes look fantastic.
+All ten are included, spread across four BD-50 discs so they have plenty of room to breathe, with video data rates that average 25-35 Mbps (brighter scenes push the upper limit of that range).
+Colors are accurate, contrast is as pleasing as it gets for this format, and the image detail is crisp and clean with lovely refined texturing.
 The episodes also appear to be uncut and uncensored from their streaming versions.

 Lossless audio is included in English 5.1 in DTS-HD Master Audio format.
-The soundstage is nicely wide up front, with clear dialogue and lightly-immersive use of the surround channels for environmental sound effects and especially music, which includes not only composer Jeff Russo’s score, but also a host of period songs from the likes of David Bowie, The Rolling Stones, Petula Clark, Creedence Clearwater Revival, The Association, The Grateful Dead, Frank Sinatra, Janis Joplan, Chuck Berry, America, Louis Armstrong, The Guess Who, Tears for Fears, and more.
-Bass is modest but pleasing throughout.
-Optional English subtitles for the Hard of Hearing are included.
+The soundstage is nicely wide up front, with clear dialogue and lightly-immersive use of the surround channels for environmental sound effects and especially music, which includes not only composer Jeff Russo’s score, but also a host of period songs from the likes of John Lennon, The Pretenders, The Beatles, AC/DC, The Clash, Ramones, Billy Swan, Sun Ra and His Arkestra, Huey Lewis & The News, Elvis Presley, The Band, Frank Sinatra, Loverboy, Spandau Ballet, Devo, The Alan Parsons Projects, The Specials, Tom Petty & The Heartbreakers, Herbie Hancock, Bob Marley & The Wailers, and Nirvana.
+And I must say, I will never hear REO Speedwagon’s “Roll with the Changes” again without picturing Gordo Stevens’ smiling face.
+Bass is pleasing throughout.
+Optional English subtitles for the Hard of Hearing are also included.

 Here’s a breakdown of the episodes included on each disc:

-One knock on this release is that there are no extras.
-That’s probably not surprising, as most of the features created for the show are likely exclusive to Apple TV+.
-But the lack of features does allow for 100% of the discs’ real estate to be used for the picture and sound.
-And the cover art for this release is a generic Photoshop mash-up that has little resemblance to the series’ actual marketing imagery.
-Still, I’m just thrilled to have these episodes on any physical disc format at all.
-(And I too have Photoshop and a color printer to rectify this issue.)
+Once again, there are no extras.
+That’s not surprising, as most of the special features created for this show are likely exclusive to Apple TV+.
+But the lack of bonus content does at least allow for 100% of the discs’ real estate to be used for the picture and sound.
+And the cover art for this release is once again a generic Photoshop mash-up instead of the series’ actual marketing imagery.
+I suspect this is something that Apple mandated—that their own branding not be used on the discs.
+It’s a shame, but at least the custom imagery used here looks a little like the actual show, as opposed to the Season One Blu-ray release, which looked like something a bad AI art generator might conjure.
+In any case, I’m still just glad to have these episodes on any physical disc format at all.

 - Bill Hunt